the7erm/activity-logger/README.md

 activity-logger
 ===============

-Log what workspace your on and the active window
+Log what workspace you're on and the active window.

 # About
 I have multiple clients, and I have each client on their own workspace.
 I wanted